30 Security Awareness Training Topics For 2025

 • Work travel best practices.
 Avoid public Wi-Fi networks, and always use a VPN if you must use one.

 • Mobile device best practices.
-Enable screen locks, patch regularly and backup your data regularly.
+Enable screen locks, patch regularly, and back up your data regularly.

 #6 Physical Security Awareness Training